LEARN THE USEFUL TECHNIQUE OF HOW AND WHERE TO ADD CHORDS TO A SIMPLE MELODY

 The music you hear when you load the page, or when you start the media player near the bottom of this page, is, of course, “Away in a Manger,” the classic Christmas carol.

 Christmas carols are the perfect place to start learning to read kalimba tablature, because you already know how the music sounds.
 You can probably sing a number of carols without thinking.
 This knowledge really helps a lot when you are first exploring how to read kalimba tablature which shows you notes, timing, and chords.

 Look at the tablature as a map of the kalimba tines.
 If you can follow a road map, then you can follow a kalimba map, and consequently it should be pretty simple to make nice sounds on the instrument.
-If tablature is new to you, please do spend a little time at the Kalimba Magic page "How to Read and Write Kalimba Tablature."
+If tablature is new to you, please do spend a little time on the Kalimba Magic page “How to Read and Write Kalimba Tablature.”
 There is a link in the list of Related Articles at the bottom of this post.

 The best kalimbas for playing Christmas carols are the Alto, Treble, or Bb Treble.
 The recording and the tablature below are meant for the Alto kalimba, but the Bb Treble reads Alto tablature also.
 The standard Treble needs its own separate tablature.

 The tablature, or tab, is a map of the kalimba and shows you which tines to play.
 Each type of kalimba has its own distinct tine pattern and thus a unique tablature.
 The tablature shown here is for the Alto kalimba.

 Below is an elementary version of “Away in a Manger” for the Alto kalimba in tablature.
 Pick up your kalimba and give it a try.
 Repeat the simple melody until it is pretty much second nature to you.

 An elementary version of “Away in a Manger” for the Alto kalimba.
 Click to download free Alto tablature PDF.